LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 \_unknowntag
 ^^^^^^^^^^^^

-The "\_unknowntag" callback can be utilized in order to let a type handle requests for methods which it does not have.
+The "\_unknowntag" callback can be used in order to let a type handle requests for methods which it does not have.
 When a search for a member method fails, the system will call the ``_unknowntag`` method if it is defined.
 The method name that was originally sought is available by calling ``method_name``.